ferbivore/nestview-old/README.md

 	[folder1.toTree(), folder2.toTree(), ...]

-You can also override `def generateHTML(self, outfile)` and call `nvWrite` from there or something, but that's so 10 minutes ago.

-Also see the "Viewing Python data structures" section - in a pinch, you can just use nvToTree() and nvServer() to write your script, and extend it later if you need to.
+Also see the "Viewing Python data structures" section - in a pinch, you can just use NVSimple to write your script.

 ### Tools